top of page

 Co-Producer / Consulting Editor, 2024

-One Person, One Vote? is a feature documentary - from Director/Producer Maximina Juson - that takes an unprecedented look at the Electoral College through the eyes of four presidential electors – a Republican, a Democrat, a Green, and a Kanye West elector – whose motivations range from noble to the absurd.
+The 2024 Independent Lens season opener, One Person, One Vote? is a feature documentary from Director/Producer Maximina Juson that takes an unprecedented look at the Electoral College through the eyes of four presidential electors – a Republican, a Democrat, a Green, and a Kanye West elector – whose motivations range from noble to the absurd.

 Editor (Episode 2), 2023